A continuación, se definen algunas características que evidencian una gestión socialmente responsable:

 The WI has an extensive record of work on international climate policy.
 For instance, the WI coordinated the international “South-North Dialogue – Equity in the Greenhouse” in cooperation with the Energy Research Centre (South Africa) on behalf of the German Technical Cooperation Agency (GTZ).
 The project gathered 14 researchers from all world regions, most of them from developing countries, to discuss building blocks of a future international framework to combat climate change.
 In the run-up to Copenhagen, the Wuppertal Institute published a comprehensive proposal for the Copenhagen agreement.
 Another focus of work is the implementation of market-based policy instruments, namely the EU emissions trading system (EU ETS) and the Kyoto Protocol’s Clean De-velopment Mechanism (CDM) and Joint Implementation (JI), with various projects having been undertaken for the German and Japanese governments and the European Parliament.

-• The project co-ordinator will be Wolfgang Sterk, project coordinator in the Research Group Energy, Transport and Climate Policy.
+The staff members who will work on the project are:• The project co-ordinator will be Wolfgang Sterk, project coordinator in the Research Group Energy, Transport and Climate Policy.
 He has seven years of experience in coordinating projects on the future of international climate policy and market-based climate policy instruments (CDM/JI and the EU ETS).

 jueves, 6 de diciembre de 2012